haddaro/hour-bank/README.md

 Mongoose: MongoDB object modeling for Node.js.

 * DB data is fictional.
-* E-mails are directed to my mailtrap.
+* E-mails are directed to my mailtrap and their content logged to the console.